-She shrugged.
-“There’s a lot of them.
+She squatted down and felt the texture of the grey dust.
+Brushing it off her hands, she said, “There’s a lot.
 But no smoke or smell.
 Maybe it was some kind of spell.
 I’ve never heard of one that used champagne as a medium, though.”

 They continued on to the main chamber.

-Despite Arika’s description, Morgan wasn’t prepared for the room’s alien vastness.
-There was nothing like it in any of NSO’s records, and it seemed unreal, like he was standing at the edge of the universe.
+Despite Arika’s description, Morgan wasn’t prepared for the alien vastness of the place.
+There was nothing like it in any of NSO’s records, and it seemed unreal, like he was standing at the edge of the universe, with only empty space in front of him.
 The darkness was absolute, impervious to his puny flashlight.

 “This way,” he whispered to Henri, slipping past her.

 When they neared the red-brick house, Morgan skipped over to make sure Waite and Orwell weren’t hiding there.
 They weren’t.
 But something awful had happened in that dark, odorous room.
 The body of a man was lying on the floor: a skeletal, grey-haired man Morgan recognised immediately as Sebastian.
-The naked body was splayed on the floor, his legs at a ninety-degree angle, his arms above his head, as if he’d been posed ceremoniously.
-The body was surrounded by smashed bones and liver-coloured fungi.
-A pot filled with foul-smelling liquid had been placed at his head.
-When Morgan stepped closer he saw a hole had been bored into the man’s chest and the foul-smelling liquid smeared around the wound like an antiseptic before an operation.
+The naked body was splayed on the blood-soaked straw, his legs at a ninety-degree angle, his arms above his head, as if he’d been posed ceremoniously.
+The body was outlined with a mixture of smashed bones and liver-coloured fungi, and a pot filled with foul-smelling liquid had been placed at his head.
+When Morgan stepped closer he saw a hole had been bored into the poor man’s chest, the foul-smelling liquid smeared around the wound like an antiseptic before an operation.
 But Morgan knew it was no antiseptic.